annushapervez/portfolio/projectinfo/portfolio.md

 I wanted to create a space that reflects who I am and what I can do.
 With a clean design and easy navigation, I aimed to make it simple for you to explore my work.
 Whether you’re a potential employer, a fellow developer, or just someone curious about my projects, I hope you find something that resonates with you!

 ## Project Goals
-- **Showcase Skills**: Display my technical skills and proficiencies in various programming languages and frameworks.
+- **🎯 Showcase Skills**: Display my technical skills and proficiencies in various programming languages and frameworks.
-- **Highlight Projects**: Present detailed case studies of significant projects, including the challenges faced and solutions implemented.
+- **✨ Highlight Projects**: Present detailed case studies of significant projects, including the challenges faced and solutions implemented.
-- **Professional Branding**: Establish a personal brand that reflects my style, values, and aspirations in the tech industry.
+- **🧑‍💼 Professional Branding**: Establish a personal brand that reflects my style, values, and aspirations in the tech industry.
-- **Continuous Improvement**: Provide a platform that I can update regularly to reflect my growing skills and experiences.
+- **📈 Continuous Improvement**: Provide a platform that I can update regularly to reflect my growing skills and experiences.

 ## Tech Stack
 - **Frontend**: